cadet/CADET-Core/doc/interface/binding/affinity_complex_titration.rst

 ===================  =========================  =========================================

 ``ACT_USE_ION_CONC``
-   Selects how the first liquid-phase component is interpreted.
+   Selects how the mobile phase modulator concentration is interpreted.

-   * ``False``: the first component is already on the logarithmic axis, for example :math:`\mathrm{pH}` or :math:`\mathrm{pNa}`.
+   * ``False``: the first component concentration is on a negative logarithmic axis, for example :math:`\mathrm{pH}` or :math:`\mathrm{pNa}`.
      Use ``ACT_PKAA`` and ``ACT_PKAG``.
    * ``True``: the first component is the raw ion concentration :math:`c_{\mathrm{ion}}`.